 Millennials are especially prone to buying impulse products.
-They’re 50% more likely to purchase them and whether they realize it or not, this affects their ability to save and create wealth!
+In fact, they’re 50% more likely to purchase them and whether they realize it or not, this affects their ability to save and create wealth!

 Impulse products are goods and services that consumers buy without planning to.
 They target your desire for instant gratification and pleasure which entices you to purchase them on the spot without considering your budget or long-term financial goals!